domlinley000-cmyk/Bootcamp-WorkBooks/Week 2 WorkBook/README.md

 ![Tableau dashboard showing city percentage change bar charts and UK map](Week2vis3.png)

 **Health Dataset Analysis:**
 Using a health-related dataset, I conducted analysis to identify trends and key insights that could support organisational decision-making.
 I examined patterns across locations and time periods to determine areas requiring additional support or intervention.
+I also created charts such as Average BMI and Life Expectantcy.
 This task enhanced my ability to extract actionable insights from public sector data.

 ![Scatter plot showing the relationship between Average BMI and Life Expectancy by Continent](Week2vis4.png)